ardarm/terraforming-scalable-dockerized-wordpress-on-aws/README.md

 - Internet Connection
 - AWS Account

-Clone my whole project folder and put terraform.exe file into every step folder(1-6).
+Clone this project and put terraform.exe file into every step folder(1-6).
 Enter the directory in sequence from 1 to 6.
 To execute the script, first run command "terraform init", followed by "terraform apply".
 If you want to see the change before execute, you can execute command "terraform plan".
 After every "terraform apply" command, dont'forget to copy terraform.tfstate file to the next folder.
 For example, you execute in folder step-1, then after completed, copy terraform.tfstate file to folder step-2.
 Execute terraform in folder 2, then after complete, copy terraform.tfstate file from folder step-2 to folder step-3 and so on until folder step-6.

 **Step-1**